lynarvi/Chicago-Data/README.md

     4 chic 29.0 28.625 1987-01-04         NA   47.00000 4.375000  30.43452 1987
     5 chic 32.0 28.875 1987-01-05         NA         NA 4.750000  30.33333 1987
     6 chic 40.0 35.125 1987-01-06         NA   48.00000 5.833333  25.77233 1987

+So the stratum is the `year` and that is something we can derive from the date variable.

     years = group_by(chicago_new,year)
     head(years)